101 THINGS TO DO

 50.Visit the NC Mining Museum and partake in RockFest at Emerald Village

 51.Love supporting local?
-Join Downtown Spruce Pine on Small Business Saturday for store specials and Christmas events!
+Join Downtown Spruce Pine on Small Business Saturday on Thanksgiving weekend for store specials and Christmas events!

 52.Take a class at Rio Doce Gem Mine on how to cut your own gemstones!